-These subsidies totalled $6.5bn in 2013-14, led by China with subsidies worth $5.1bn, while US cotton farmers received subsidies for crop insurance premiums amounting to $1.8bn between 2011-12 and 2013-14.
+These subsidies totalled a record $10.35bn in 2014-15, led by China with subsidies worth $8.2bn.
+Cotton producers in Turkey were paid $508m while US cotton farmers received subsidies for crop insurance premiums amounting to $490m.
 Government subsidies create a market with artificially low prices that farmers in developing countries are unable to compete in and allow the US to export its cotton at a lower price than cotton produced in West Africa or India.

 How does Fairtrade make things better?

-Fairtrade works with the small-scale cotton farmers in Asia, Africa and Latin America and helps build stronger farmer-owned organisations.
+Fairtrade works with the small-scale cotton farmers in Asia and Africa and helps build stronger farmer-owned organisations.
 This is important because farmers can achieve a lot more together as a group in negotiations with ginners and traders or in supporting the local community.

 Fairtrade encourages sustainable cotton production and is the only standard to provide economic benefits, through a guaranteed Fairtrade Minimum Price and additional Fairtrade Premium for seed cotton farmers.
-In 2013, 26 farmers’ organisations in nine countries were certified for Fairtrade cotton production and reported Premium earnings of approximately £464,000.
-A large percentage of this was invested in providing farmers with tools and inputs and supporting education facilities in the local community.
+In 2014, 22 farmers’ organisations in 7 countries were certified for Fairtrade cotton production and reported Premium earnings of approximately £800,000.
+A large percentage of this was invested in providing farmers with tools and inputs and supporting education and healthcare facilities in the local community.
 Watch this video about what Fairtrade means to cotton farmers in Senegal.